Color Tools¶

 Save As and Load: these buttons are used to do just that.
 Any Levels that you have set can be saved to the filesystem and loaded later.
 The used file format is compatible with The Gimp Levels format.

 The Adjust Levels tool has several features to facilitate the positioning input levels sliders.
-Clicking the mouse button in the original image preview area produces a vertical doted bar in the graph area of the histogram.
+Clicking the mouse button in the original image preview area produces a vertical dotted bar in the graph area of the histogram.
 The bar position corresponds to the pixel value under the mouse cursor in the image window.
 Clicking and dragging the mouse button interactively updates the position of the vertical bar.
-In this way it is possible to see where different pixel values in the image are located on the input levels sliders and helps to discover the locations of shadow, midtone, and highlight pixels.
+In this way it is possible to see where different pixel values in the image are located on the input levels sliders, helping you to discover the locations of shadow, midtone, and highlight pixels.

 Over Exposure Indicator option checks all color channel to see if more than one channel in a pixel is over-exposed, and you will see the combined color resulting of channel level settings.
 This feature is available as an indicator in the target preview area and has no effect on final rendering.

-The simplest tool to use is the Brightness/Contrast/Gamma tool.
-It is also the least powerful, but in many cases it does everything you need.
+The digiKam Brightness/Contrast/Gamma tool is used for the correcting exposure in an image.
+It is the simplest tool for correcting exposure, but also the least powerful.
+Still, in many cases it does everything you need.
 This tool is often useful for images that are overexposed or underexposed; it is not useful for correcting color casts.
-The tool gives you three sliders to adjust, for Brightness, Contrast and Gamma.
+The tool gives you three sliders to adjust Brightness, Contrast and Gamma.
 You can see any adjustments you make reflected in the preview image.
 When you are happy with the results, press Ok and they will take effect.

 注釈

-Another important tool called Levels Adjust provides also an integrated way of seeing the results of adjusting multiple levels and also enables you to save level settings for application to multiple photographs.
-This can be useful if your camera or scanner often makes the same mistakes and you want to apply the same corrections.
-See the dedicated Adjust Levels manual for more information.
-See also a way of correcting exposure problems using the Adjust Curves tool.
+Another important tool called Levels Adjust supports exposure correction and also enables you to save and load the level settings so they cab be applied to multiple photographs.
+This can be useful if your camera or scanner often makes the same mistakes and so you regularly want to apply the same corrections.
+See the dedicated Levels Adjust section of the manual for more information.
+The Curves Adjust tool, described in the Curves Adjust section of the manual, provides an even more powerful way of correcting exposures.

-Vibrance: The slider allow you to adjust the vibrance of the image.
-Vibrance performs selective saturation on less saturated colors and avoiding skin tones.
+Vibrance: This slider adjusts the vibrance of the image.
+Vibrance selectively adjusts saturation, acting predominantly on less saturated colors to avoid clipping.
+This control is often used with skin tones.

-Lightness: The slider allows you to select a luminosity value (-100, 100).
-Lightness changes here concern a color range, while they concern a color tone with Curves Adjust and Levels Adjust tools, which work on color channels.
-If you change the Red lightness with this tool, all red pixels will be changed.
-With Curves Adjust and Levels Adjust tools, only dark, bright, or medium pixels luminosity will be changed.
+Lightness: This slider selects a luminosity value (-100, 100).
+Lightness changes in this tool only affect the selected color channel, unlike luminosity in the Curves Adjust and Levels Adjust tools which works on all color channels.
+If you change the Red lightness with this tool, only the red pixels will be changed.

 You can see any adjustments you make reflected in the preview image.
-When you are happy with the results, press Ok and they will take effect.
+When you are happy with the results, press OK to apply the changes.

 Channel Mixer¶

-The digiKam image Channel Mixer is a tool to remix the color channels to improve or modify the photograph color shades.
+The digiKam Channel Mixer tool allows you to remix the color channels to improve or modify the color tonality within a photograph.

 The target photo preview has a red marker available.
-If you place this marker somewhere in the image, a corresponding vertical bar will be drawn in the histogram indicating the color level value in the current channel selected.
+If you place this marker somewhere in the image, a corresponding vertical bar will be drawn in the histogram indicating the color level value in the currently selected channel.

 注釈